 However, sometimes the intensity of spiritual awakening can be confusing, leaving individuals unsure of what it is, exactly, that they’re experiencing.
 For those who are in recovery, this awakening—also often described as a shift in attitude, personality change, an improvement in demeanor and outlook, and an increase of emotionality—is often marked by a number of indicators that tend to be common among many who are in this situation.
 Here are nine signs that you’re having or have had a spiritual awakening in sobriety.

 Changing Sleep Patterns

 During periods of emotional intensity, it’s incredibly common—in fact, almost universally common—for individuals to experience a marked change in their usual sleep patterns.
-There is a particular sleep pattern that seems to be common of individuals who are experiencing a spiritual awakening called the Triad Sleep Pattern.
+There is a particular sleep pattern that seems to be common with individuals who are experiencing a spiritual awakening called the Triad Sleep Pattern.
 When experiencing the Triad Sleep Pattern, individuals will tend to wake up after sleeping two to three hours, fall back asleep for two to three hours more, and finally repeat the process a third time, sleeping a final two to three hours.
-It’s also typically for a spiritual awakening to result in individuals needing far less sleep to function than they had previously required.
+It’s also typical for a spiritual awakening to result in individuals needing far less sleep to function than they had previously required.

 Sensations On and Around the Head and Spine

 A spiritual awakening in sobriety can bring on a number of physical sensations in addition to the emotional ones.
 Those who have experienced a spiritual awakening often describe a number of sensations—tingling, itching, prickling, or crawling sensations—on and around the crown of one’s head as well as the scalp and spine.
 It’s often described as if there’s energy reverberating from the crown of the head and sometimes feels like there’s pressure on the top of the head.
 These sensations shouldn’t be concerning or alarming; they’re explained as occurring due to one’s crown chakra opening itself to divine energy.